Rectangular Matrix Additions in Low and High Temperatures: Bessel functions and Dunkl operators

-\end{thm} \begin{proof} This is a special case of Definition \ref{def:generalbessel}. \end{proof} \begin{remark} From Proposition \ref{prop:bessel}, one can see that $\B(\Vec{a},z_{1},...,z_{M};\theta)$ is symmetric under actions of Weyl group of root system $BC_{M}$, namely, invariant by interchanging $z_{i}$ with $z_{j}$ and replacing $z_{i}$ by $-z_{i}$.
-Similarly, it's necessary to take symmetric power sum of $D_{i}'s$ with even power, which satisfies the same symmetry.
+\begin{Remark} From Definition~\ref{def:bessel}, one can see that $B(\Vec{a},x_{1},\dots,x_{N};\theta, N,M)$ is symmetric under the actions of the Weyl group of the root system $BC_{N}$, namely, invariant by interchanging~$x_{i}$ with $x_{j}$ and replacing $x_{i}$ by $-x_{i}$.
+Similarly, it is necessary to take symmetric power sum of the $D_{i}$ with even power, which satisfies the same symmetry. \end{Remark}